-- difficulties in assimilating acquired operations or products, including the loss of key employees from acquired businesses and disruption to our direct selling channel; - · diversion of management's attention from our core business; - adverse effects on existing business relationships with our suppliers, sales force or consumers; and - risks associated with entering markets in which we have limited or no prior experience.
+- difficulties in assimilating acquired operations or products, including the loss of key employees from acquired businesses and disruption to our direct selling channel; - diversion of management's attention from our core business; - · adverse effects on existing business relationships with our suppliers, sales force or consumers; and - · risks associated with entering markets in which we have limited or no prior experience.

 Our failure to successfully complete the integration of any acquired business could have a material adverse effect on our business, financial condition and operating results.
-In addition, there can be no assurance that we will be able to identify suitable acquisition candidates or consummate acquisitions on favorable terms
+In addition, there can be no assurance that we will be able to identify suitable acquisition candidates or consummate acquisitions on favorable terms.

-A failure of our internal controls over financial reporting or our compliance efforts could harm our stock price and our financial and operating results or could result in fines or penalties.
+Any failure of our internal controls over financial reporting or our compliance efforts could harm our stock price and our financial and operating results or could result in fines or penalties.

 We have implemented internal controls to help ensure the accuracy of our financial reporting and have implemented compliance policies and programs to help ensure that our employees and sales force comply with applicable laws and regulations.
-Our internal audit team regularly audits our internal controls and various aspects of our business and compliance program, and we regularly assess the effectiveness of our internal controls.
-There can be no assurance, however, that our internal or external assessments and audits will identify all significant deficiencies or material weaknesses in our internal controls.
-A failure to correct a deficiency in internal controls could result in the ongoing deficiency being reclassified and disclosed as a material weakness.
-If a material weakness results in a material misstatement of our financial results, we would be required to restate our financial statements.
-For example, for the first three quarters of 2014, our management concluded that we did not maintain effective controls over the presentation and disclosure of hyper-inflationary accounting for our Venezuela subsidiary.
-As a result of this material weakness, we decided to restate our consolidated financial statements for the first quarter of 2014.
+Our internal audit team regularly audits our internal controls and various aspects of our business, and we regularly assess the effectiveness of our internal controls.
+There can be no assurance, however, that our internal or external assessments and audits will identify all significant or material weaknesses in our internal controls.
+Any failure to correct a weakness in internal controls could result in the disclosure of a material weakness.
+If a material weakness results in a material misstatement in our financial results, we may also have to restate our financial statements.